DaggoggaD/PyEcoSim/README.md

 This simulator is currently under a complete overhaul process.

 ## Features
-The system implements a series of cells (30) wich have both a genome and a series of neurons, connected in a "neural network" fashion.
+The system implements a number of cells (30) wich have both a genome and a series of neurons, connected in a "neural network" fashion.
 In the old version the DNA was represented by a binary string, but to allow faster and more readable results this has been switched to a series of hexadecimal values stored in an array.

 To allow mutations, after every *cycle* each decimal digit has a probability of becoming another random one.
-Each cycle lasts 30 seconds (if cells manage to survive); after the end of this cycle, if more than 15 cells survive only the 15 with the most food stored get to reproduce.
+Each cycle lasts 30 seconds; after the end of this cycle, if more than 15 cells survive only the 15 with the most food stored get to reproduce.

 If more than 15 cells died, 15 or more cells are randomly generated.
 When a cell gives birth to a child, the son receives the donor genome with random mutations.